ali-yasin/sistem-informasi-smk-insan-aqilah3/README.md

-Internship project at SMK Insan Aqilah 4 grogol https://smkinsanaqilah3jkt.sch.id

-created using the codeIgniter framework.
+Created using the codeIgniter framework.